BEGIN:VCALENDAR

 SUMMARY:Convergenze e continuità

-DESCRIPTION:An exhibition that goes beyond the borders of Palazzo Ardinghelli to tell a story of architecture\, cities and transformations.\nHoused in the newly restored spaces of Palazzo ONMI\, a former nursery school on Viale Duca degli Abruzzi and a testament to public building in the 30s\, the exhibition begins in that decade and develops a continuous narrative of the urban landscape of Abruzzo. \nThe itinerary takes visitors through the transformations of cities\, following the key stages in the growth and redefinition of urban space.
-Architecture\, emblematic episodes and dialogues with artistic production reflect the evolution of modern language in Abruzzo up to the 1960s\, offering an overview of the forms and ideas that have shaped the region. \nIn collaboration with the Municipality of L’Aquila – Restart Programme L’Aquila Italian Capital of Culture 2026.
+DESCRIPTION:An exhibition that goes beyond the borders of Palazzo Ardinghelli to tell a story of architecture\, cities and transformations.\nHoused in the newly restored rooms of Palazzo ONMI – a former nursery on Viale Duca degli Abruzzi and a testament to public architecture – the exhibition begins in the 1930s and unfolds as a continuous narrative of the urban landscape of Abruzzo. \nThe exhibition takes visitors on a journey through the transformations of the cities\, tracing the key stages in the processes of growth and redefinition of urban space.
+Architectural works\, emblematic events and dialogues with artistic production illustrate the evolution of the modern architectural language in Abruzzo up to the 1960s\, offering an overview of the forms and ideas that have shaped the region. \nProjects\, works of art\, archival documents\, film footage\, contemporary photographs and period photographs – drawn from private collections\, public archives and the MAXXI’s Collections of Contemporary Architecture and Design – highlight the continuities and changes involving three generations of designers\, spanning different historical periods and transcending ideological and political divides. \nThe exhibition is enriched by a series of artistic photographs commissioned from Andrea Jemolo.
+Through his contemporary perspective\, the images offer a modern interpretation of some of the region’s most significant projects\, creating a dialogue between the historical dimension of the projects\, their current state and the landscape in which they are situated.

 URL:https://maxxilaquila.art/en/event/convergenze-e-continuita/